Doubly-Regressing Approach for Subgroup Fairness: Subgroup-subset fairness

 However, one may worry that computation becomes difficult when $|\mathcal{W}|$ is too large.
-In \ref{sec:surrogate_dr}, we develop a computationally efficient adversarial learning algorithm for subgroup-subset fairness, where only a single discriminator is used regardless of the size of $\mathcal{W}.$
+In \cref{sec:surrogate_dr}, we develop a computationally efficient adversarial learning algorithm for subgroup-subset fairness, where only a single discriminator is used regardless of the size of $\mathcal{W}.$ Furthermore, \cref{table:runtime} in \cref{sec:appen-realdata} empirically supports the computational scalability of our proposed algorithm.